-For mastery of any foreign language, there is no substitute for living in the country where it is spoken.
-Accordingly, REEES majors are encouraged to consider a summer, semester, or year abroad.
-There are opportunities to study in most of the states of the former Soviet Union, such as Armenia, Azerbaijan, Belarus, Russia, and Ukraine, as well as in East-Central Europe (Czech Republic, Poland, Hungary, etc.).
-The UO’s Study Abroad Program can help students apply for and arrange study abroad through a variety of programs.
-For information go to http://studyabroad.uoregon.edu or make an appointment to talk to an adviser at the UO Study Abroad Program, or talk with an instructor or professor in REEES.
+For mastery of any language, there is no substitute for living in the country where it is spoken.
+Accordingly, REEES majors and minors are encouraged to consider a summer, semester, or year abroad.
+There are opportunities to study in St. Petersburg, Prague, Riga, and other fascinating locations in Russia, Eastern Europe, and Eurasia.
+The Global Education Oregon (GEO) Study Abroad office can help students apply for and arrange study abroad through a variety of programs.
+For information go to https://geo.uoregon.edu/programs or make an appointment to talk to an adviser at GEO, or talk with an instructor or professor in REEES.

-Foreign study is important in a language program, but students cannot plan on getting a degree at UO with all of their courses in the major field taken somewhere else.
-REEES does allow you to count any language study toward the three years required for the major, as well as up to four other courses on Russian or Eastern European themes.
-Additional courses taken abroad cannot be counted for your major, but they should still count toward the total credits needed for graduation from UO.
+Study abroad is important in a language program, but students cannot plan on getting a degree at UO with all of their courses in the major field taken somewhere else.
+REEES does allow you to count any language study toward the three years required for the major and minor, as well as up to four other courses on Russian or Eastern European themes toward the major and two courses toward the minor.
+Additional courses taken abroad cannot be counted for your major or minor, but they should still count toward the total credits needed for graduation from UO.